-The organizers' claims that it is not their responsibility to prevent drug trafficking, as well as the fact that they paid half a million shekels to the police for the security of the event and that the place is well secured and whose participants are checked upon entering the event, failed.
+The organizers' claims that it was not their responsibility to prevent drug trafficking, as well as the fact that they paid half a million shekels to the police for the security of the event and that the place was well secured and whose participants were checked upon entering the event, failed.

 "We strictly observed every demand by the police to hold the event, and we even transferred close to NIS 500,000 for paid policemen," claim Shahar Tzirkin and Yuval Avnstein, owners and producers of the Duff Festival.